-The identified significant health needs were prioritized with input from the community.
-The community stakeholders were asked to rank order the health needs according to the highest level of importance in the community.
-Among key stakeholder interviewees, mental health, access to care, chronic diseases, senior health and substance use were ranked as the top five priority needs in the service area.
+These needs were then prioritized with input from the community.
+Community stakeholders were asked to rank order the health needs according to the highest level of importance in the community.
+On that basis, mental health, access to care, chronic diseases, senior health and substance use were ranked as the top five priority needs in the service area.

-The complete CHNA report and the prioritized health needs can be accessed at http://uscvhh.org/giving/community-benefit.
-We welcome feedback on the Community Health Needs Assessment and Implementation Strategy.
-Please send your feedback to Marie Filipian, MPH at Marie.Filipian@med.usc.edu or by calling 818-952-2228.
+The complete CHNA report and the prioritized health needs can be accessed at Community Benefit and Outreach - Keck Medicine of USC.
+Keck Medicine welcomes feedback on the Community Health Needs Assessment and Implementation Strategy.
+Feedback can be sent to Marie Filipian, MPH at Marie.Filipian@med.usc.edu or by calling 818-952-2228.